jasonzhang2022/algorithm/src/main/java/jason/datastructure/graph/readme.md

   + relationship between bridge and Articulation Point.
 The two vertices of a bridge are articulation point.
 The converse is not true.
   + biconnected component for undirected graph.
 Any two points should be in a simple cycle.
 There could be more edges than necessary edges required for simple cycle.
 One vertex can belong to more than one BCC(biconnected component).
 Once we found an articulation point, we have a BCC.
 Bridge is BCC itself.
 We print all edges when we print BCC.

+#How can we know an edge is used during traverse in Euler path
+If we use ajacentMatrix, each time one edge is used we decrease edge count.
+If we use adjcentList, we keep a map using u->v as key.
+The value is count.
+Each time, the edge is used, we decrease count.

 #cycle
 + cycle detection: DFS or Union find (undirected graph)